top of page

 ADDITIONAL INFORMATION

-Once the application window closes, we will begin our thorough review of each application.
+Once the open application period closes, we will begin our thorough review of each application.
 We are a small team, and it takes time to complete the review process, so we appreciate your patience.
 There are a limited number of placements available, and positions are highly competitive.
 Only short-listed applications will be contacted and invited to interview.
-If you do not hear from us within ~three weeks of the application window closing it means you have not been selected for an interview at this time.
+If you do not hear from us within ~three weeks of the application period closing it means you have not been selected for an interview at this time.
 We encourage you to reapply in the future.
 Thank you for your understanding!

 More Questions?